-GOAT Risk Solutions Limited (“GOAT”) takes privacy and security of your personal information seriously.
-The information you share with GOAT allows us to provide you with the best experience with our products and services.
+GOAT Risk Solutions Limited (“GOAT”) is registered with the Information Commissioners’ Office (ICO) and takes privacy and security of your information seriously.
+The information you keep and share with GOAT allows us to provide you with the best experience with our products and services.
 Our Chief Executive is our Data Protection Officer who leads the programme to ensure your personal information is handled properly worldwide.
 We set out below how we collect, use and disclose personal information.

 Definitions and interpretation